itelman/groupie-tracker/README.md

 ## groupie-tracker

-### FOR AUDITORS: IMPORTANT!!!
+## FOR AUDITORS: IMPORTANT!!!

 WHEN SUBMITTING A REQUEST TO "/artists", IF A VALUE OF ID IS "+25", "-25" OR "00025", THE WEBSITE WILL RETURN ERROR 404.

-### Authors:
+## Authors:

-Arshat Aitkozha (@araitkozha), Ilyas Telman (@itelman).
+Ilyas Telman (@itelman), Arshat Aitkozha (@araitkozha).

-### Objectives
+## Objectives

-Groupie Trackers consists on receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.
+Groupie Trackers consists of receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.

-- It will be given an [API](https://groupietrackers.herokuapp.com/api), that consists in four parts:
+- It will be given an [API](https://groupietrackers.herokuapp.com/api), that consists of four parts:

   - The first one, `artists`, containing information about some bands and artists like their name(s), image, in which year they began their activity, the date of their first album and the members.